paulsonkoly/mealy/README.md

 [![Build Status](https://travis-ci.com/phaul/mealy.svg?branch=master)](https://travis-ci.com/phaul/mealy)

+## Defining the machines

 Define transition rules for your class, and include {Mealy} to make it a functioning state machine.

-The output can be emitted from the user code, each emit is yielded to the block of {Mealy#run_mealy}.
+See {Mealy::DSL} for the class methods available for defining the machines.

 Matching rules are chosen in the order of appearance, first match wins. {Mealy::ANY} represents a wildcard, so naturally rules with this token come last otherwise more specific rules can't match.
 The default token argument is
 {Mealy::ANY} so it can be omitted.

-## Examples

 ### Simple example

 read ones until a zero.
-Then emit how many ones we read.
+Then return how many ones we read.

 ```ruby
 class Counter